-Indicator Below Standard Developing Proficient Exemplary 3.2: Assessment Systems and Data Culture □ Assessments - Common assessments are not administered. □ Data - Data is not available for teachers to use. □ Data Driven Instruction - Teachers and coaches do not look at data and student work to inform instruction. □ Structures - There are few to no collaborative structure in place. □ Equity - The school's monitoring of data does not meaningfully consider equitable outcomes for traditionally underserved students. □ Assessments and Assessment Cycle - Common assessments are loosely aligned to Colorado Academic Standards or Common Core Standards and occur inconsistently.
-There is not a plan for teachers to analyze and plan using assessment data. □ Data - Assessment data is not readily available and/or does not allow for analysis at all levels, including subgroup data. □ Data Driven Instruction - Data and student work is analyzed infrequently or done without coaching and support.
-Addressing gaps in students' learning is inconsistent or not timely. □ Structures - Some structures are in place to support staff collaboration but have minimal impact on teacher practice and student outcomes. □ Equity - The school's monitoring of data occasionally includes considerations of equitable outcomes for traditionally underserved students. □ Assessments and Assessment Cycle - Common assessments are aligned to Colorado Academic Standards or Common Core Standards, and aligned to the instructional sequence followed by the school.
-They are readily available to teachers as a means of defining the required level of rigor associated with each standard. □ Data - Assessment data is readily available to teachers and students.
-Assessment data allows for analysis at all levels, from individual to school, and subgroup data is disaggregated to ensure equitable practices are in place to support students. □ Data Driven Instruction - Teachers meet with instructional leaders regularly and have a process to collect, analyze, and address gaps in student learning during class.
-They review student data to plan and prepare for instruction. □ Structures - Structures are in place to support staff collaboration to maximize time to improve teacher practice and student outcomes. □ Equity - The school's monitoring of data consistently includes considerations of equitable outcomes for traditionally underserved students and student subgroups with known achievement gaps. □ Equitable Grading Considerations for 6-12: The school utilizes equitable grading practices to ensure grades are accurate, bias resistant, motivational and avoid zeros.
-In addition to "Proficient": Assessments and Assessment Cycle - Teachers ensure students understand their current performance and work with students to set and internalize goals and next steps.
+Indicator Not Yet Met Approaching Meeting Exceeding 3.2: Assessment Systems and Data Culture Assessments - Common assessments are not administered.
+Data - Data is not available for teachers to use.
+Data Driven Instruction - Teachers and coaches do not look at data and student work to inform instruction.
+Structures - There are few to no collaborative structures in place.
+All Means All - The school's monitoring of data does not meaningfully consider outcomes for traditionally underserved students.
+Assessments and Assessment Cycle - Common assessments are loosely aligned to Colorado Academic Standards or Common Core Standards and occur inconsistently.
+There is not a plan for teachers to analyze and plan using assessment data.
+Data - Assessment data is not readily available and/or does not allow for analysis at all levels, including subgroup data.
+Data Driven Instruction - Data and student work is analyzed infrequently or done without coaching and support.
+Addressing gaps in students' learning is inconsistent or not timely.
+Structures - Some structures are in place to support staff collaboration but have minimal impact on teacher practice and student outcomes.
+All Means All - The school's monitoring of data occasionally includes considerations of outcomes for all students Assessments and Assessment Cycle - Common assessments are aligned to Colorado Academic Standards or Common Core Standards, and aligned to the instructional sequence followed by the school.
+They are readily available to teachers as a means of defining the required level of rigor associated with each standard.
+Data - Assessment data is readily available to teachers and students.
+Assessment data allows for analysis at all levels, from individual to school, and subgroup data is disaggregated to ensure practices are in place to support all students.
+Data Driven Instruction - Teachers meet with instructional leaders regularly and have a process to plan high leverage lessons with an exemplar and then collect, analyze, and address gaps in student learning during class.
+They review student data to plan and prepare for instruction.
+Structures - Structures are in place to support staff collaboration to maximize time to improve teacher practice and student outcomes.
+All Means All - The school's monitoring of data consistently includes considerations of outcomes for all students.
+Grading Practices for 6-12: The school has a consistent system in place that utilizes grading practices to ensure grades are accurate, motivational and avoid zeros.
+In addition to "Meeting": Assessments and Assessment Cycle - Teachers ensure students understand their current performance and work with students to set and internalize goals and next steps.
 Data - Data is appropriately shared with community stakeholders and families use data to support learning at home.
 Data Driven Instruction - Data is collected and analyzed after reteach lessons to monitor effectiveness and student mastery.
 Structures - Highly Effective Structures are in place for staff collaboration resulting in accelerated student learning.
-Equity - The school is transparent about its shortcomings and challenges in regard to monitoring of data and dialogues with stakeholders about improving systems.
+All Means All - The school is transparent about its shortcomings and challenges in regard to monitoring of data and dialogues with stakeholders about improving systems.